-Your coursework consists of reading, lectures, discussions, quizzes, object analyses, and exams.
-An "A" can be achieved with 5-7 hours per week of focused engagement with the course.
-For an overview of weekly assignments, see the Course Calendar/Schedule of Assignments on Canvas.
+Your coursework consists of course content, discussions, reflections, quizzes, primary source analyses and a final presentation.
+An "A" in the course can be achieved with 5-7 hours per week of focused engagement with your coursework.
+For a list of the weekly assignments, see the Course Calendar/Schedule of Assignments on Canvas.

-• Course Content and Discussion: Our course is designed as a flipped classroom, which means that you will complete the course content (video lectures and assigned reading) in advance of our in-person discussion meetings.
+Course Content and Discussion: Our course is designed as a flipped classroom, which means that you will complete the course content (video lectures and assigned reading) in advance of our in-person discussion meetings.
 Meeting plans and instructions to prepare will be available in your Canvas modules.
 In-person discussions are designed to help you master the content, facilitate exchange, and explore artworks in detail.
 Activities that take place in Discussion meetings include debates, short writing activities, and small-group discussions.
 Our meetings encourage you to think critically about the course material, and to increase your acuity in analyzing and synthesizing information from diverse sources.